Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding: Priority Inheritance with Backtracking (PIBT)

 \subsubsection{Priority Inheritance}

-Priorities alone can still result in a deadlock (see Fig.~\ref{fig:pi:stuck}) resulting from a case of \textit{priority inversion}.
-Priority inversion occurs when a low-priority agent ($a_0$) fails to obtain a resource held by a medium-priority agent ($a_1$), even though it holds a second resource claimed by a higher-priority agent ($a_2$).
-This is typically addressed by \textit{priority inheritance}~\cite{sha1990priority} (Fig.~\ref{fig:pi:pi}).
-The rationale is that, a low-priority agent ($a_{0}$) temporarily inherits the higher priority of agents ($a_2$) claiming resources it holds, thus forcing medium-priority agents ($a_1$) out of the way (Fig.~\ref{fig:pi:result}).
+A situation with a stuck agent can also be regarded as a case of \emph{priority inversion}, in the sense that a low-priority agent ($a_1$) holding a resource claimed by a higher-priority agent ($a_3$) fails to obtain a second resource held by an agent with medium priority $a_2$.
+A classical way to deal with priority inversion is to rely on \emph{priority inheritance}~\cite{sha1990priority} (Fig.~\ref{fig:pi:pi}).
+The rationale is that a low-priority agent ($a_1$) temporarily inherits the higher priority of the agent ($a_3$) claiming the resources it holds, thus forcing medium-priority agents ($a_2$) out of the way (Fig.~\ref{fig:pi:result}).